-The Board believes that the Company has a responsibility to the Australian, South Australian and local community.
-The Company aspires to be a good corporate citizen through the effective provision of quality products and services, through the taxes it pays, the employment and training it provides its staff, the involvement of its staff in professional, educational and community organisations and through the donations it makes to various charities.
-The Company is justifiably proud of its reputation as a dependable Australian entity.
+The Company aspires to be a good corporate citizen through the effective provision of quality products and services, through the taxes it pays, the employment and training it provides its staff, and through the donations it makes to various charities.
+The Company is proudly an Australian manufacturer.

-This statement was approved by the Korvest Board on 28 July 2016 and is accurate and up to date as at 30 June 2016.
+This statement was approved for release by the Korvest Board on 24 July 2023 and is accurate and up to date as at 30 June 2023.